-$\frown ATURDAY$ , August 4.
-Lay last Night at the House of Mrs. S--.
-Went the in Morning to Deptford; Prav'd, sung Psalms, and gave a Word of Exhortation at two or three Houses.
-Returned to dine with Mrs. S-----.
+SATURDAY, August 4.
+Lay last Night at the House of Mrs. S-.
+Went in the Morning to Deptford; Pray'd, sung Psalms, and gave a Word of Exhortation at two or three Houses.
+Returned to dine with Mrs. S-.
 Expounded to a Room full of People.
-Preached at Black-heath to about 10000; and went to Blendon, to the great Comfort and rejoicing of my Soul, and lay there.
-Oh, that my Mouth was ever filled with the divine Praise!
+Preached at Black-heath to about 10,000; and went to Blendon, to the great Comfort and rejoicing of my Soul, and lay there.
+Oh, that my Mouth was ever [[may be even]] filled with the divine Praise!

 Blendon, Bexly and Blackheath.

 Sunday, August 5.
-Rose much enlighten'd and refreshed in the inner Man.-Expounded prayed, and sung Psalms at Mr. D--'s [[Delamotte's]] Door, with many that came last Night from London.-Read Prayers, and assisted in administring the Sacrament to several hundred Communicants at Bexley Church.-Preached in the Afternoon to about 1500 in A 2 Justice Justice D--'s [[Delamotte's]] Yard.-And again in the Evening to about 30000 at Blackheath.-It rained, but few were driven away by it.-Great Power came upon me from above.-I opened my Mouth with all Boldness.-God watered us with the Dew of his heavenly Blessing.-Oh that we may all grow in Grace, and in the Knowledge of our Lord and Saviour JESUS CHRIST!
+Rose much enlighten'd and refreshed in the inner Man [[inwardly]].-Expounded prayed, and sung Psalms at Mr. D-'s [Delamotte's] Door, with many that came last Night from London.-Read Prayers, and assisted in administring the Sacrament to several hundred Communicants at Bexley Church.-Preached in the Afternoon to about 1500 in Justice D-'s [Delamotte's] Yard.-And again in the Evening to about 30,000 [[20,000]] at Blackheath.-It rained, but few were driven away by it.-Great Power came upon me from above.-I opened my Mouth with all Boldness.-God watered us with the Dew of his heavenly Blessing.-Oh that we may all grow in Grace, and in the Knowledge of our Lord and Saviour JESUS CHRIST!

 Blendon and Chatham.

 Monday, August 6.
-Spent the former Part of the Day most agreeably at Blendon; and preached in the Evening at Chatham, about 18 Miles from thence, to near 12000 People.-I never observed more Decency and Order in any Place at my first preaching, than at that.-Had a Conference after Sermon with one, who I fear with others. maintained Antinomian Principles.-From some such may all that know them turn away!
+Spent the former Part of the Day most agreeably at Blendon; and preached in the Evening at Chatham, about 18 Miles from thence, to near 12,000 [[10,000]] People.-I never observed more Decency and Order in any Place at my first preaching, than at that.- Had a Conference after Sermon with one, who I fear with some others, maintained Antinomian Principles.-From such may all that know them turn away!
 For though, (to use the Words of our Church Article) Good Works, which are the Fruits of Faith, cannot put away our Sins, or endure the Severity of God's Judgement, (that is, cannot justify us,) yet they follow after Justification, and do spring out necessarily of a true and lively Faith, insomuch that by them a lively Faith may be as evidently known as a Tree discerned by the Fruit.

 Chatham, Blendon, Blackheath and Lewisham.

 Tuesday, August 7.
 Left Chatham early this Morning.
-Dined at Blendon, and preached in the Evening at Blackheath.-It rained very much the whole Day.-We expected but little Company: However, there were about 2000, to some of whom I trust God gave an abundant Reward by the Hearing of Faith.
-I discoursed on the Conversion of Zaccheus the Publican.-And I hope there was Joy in Heaven over some of my Hearers repenting.-Out of the Abundance of my Heart my Mouth spake.-They received the Word as the thirsty Ground receives the former and the latter Rain.-I know not when I have been more delighted.-Lord, in doing thy Commandments there is great Reward.
+Dined at Blendon, and preached in the Evening at Blackheath.-It rained very much the whole Day.-We expected but little Company: However, there were about 2,000, to some of whom I trust God gave an abundant Reward by the Hearing of Faith.
+I discoursed on the Conversion of Zaccheus the Publican.-And I hope there was Joy in Heaven over some of my [[the]] Hearers repenting.-Out of the Abundance of my Heart my Mouth spake.-They received the Word as the thirsty Ground receives the former and the latter Rain.-I know not when I have been more delighted.-Lord, in doing thy Commandments there is great Reward.

-Lewisham,

-FIFTH JOURNAL

-5

 Lewisham, Deptford and Blackheath.